KaueSabinoSRV17/kauesabinosrv17/README.md

 ## Achievements

-I as fully responsible for the new features and overall code base of the ecommerce web and mobile project, in my first employer, Auto Geral Autopeças LTDA, a company that has an impact across all of the State of São Paulo, Brazil, with branches in more than 10 diferent cities.
+I was fully responsible for the new features and overall code base of the ecommerce web and mobile project, in my first employer, Auto Geral Autopeças LTDA, a company that has an impact across all of the State of São Paulo, Brazil, with branches in more than 10 diferent cities.

 Now, i am very happy at a new Job at TMaior LTDA, as a Junior Devops Engineer.